 How can money market funds be used in a portfolio?

 Holding significant amounts in cash over longer periods of time is generally a wasted opportunity.
 Cash typically does a poor job of keeping up with inflation over longer periods, even if you are able to secure a competitive rate.
-Over the longer term ,other assets that provide extra return and growth, albeit at the risk of short-term fluctuations, are a better means to preserve and grow wealth.
+Over the longer term, other assets that provide extra return and growth, albeit at the risk of short-term fluctuations, tend to be a better means to preserve and grow wealth.

 What are costs of money market funds?

 Like any fund, money market funds have charges, and although these are typically small, they eat into the returns investors receive.
 On any day where the return less costs and expenses of the fund is negative it will see a decrease in value.
 Indeed, when interest rates were close to zero, money market funds struggled to make any return at all for investors after costs.
-However, with interest rates now much higher these funds become a more viable option.
-Don’t forget any platform fees add to your cost of holding funds, including money market funds.
+However, with interest rates now meaningful these funds become a more viable option.
+Don’t forget any platform fees and dealing charges also add to your cost of holding funds, including money market funds.

 Are there any money market funds on the Preferred List?

-However, our Collectives Research Team has identified a fund that may be worth considering for those with the specific requirement of receiving a competitive cash-like return with low (but not no) risk with their ISA, JISA SIPP or Investment Account.
+Our Collectives Research Team has identified a fund that may be worth considering for those with the specific requirement of receiving a competitive cash-like return with low (but not no) risk within their ISA, JISA SIPP or Investment Account.

-Blackrock ICS Sterling Liquidity (Premier Class) comes with a competitive 0.10% annual management charge.
+Blackrock ICS Sterling Liquidity (Premier Class) comes with competitive annual ongoing charges of 0.10%.
 The fund’s primary aim is the preservation of capital and liquidity through the maintenance of a portfolio of high-quality short-term money market instruments.

 BlackRock is one of the world's largest Money Market fund providers, and with size comes scale, resources and buying power.
-Benchmarked against the aforementioned SONIA rate, the fund contains mainly first-tier securities, which means credit ratings agencies Moody's, S&P and Fitch give it their highest money market fund credit rating.
+Benchmarked against the aforementioned SONIA rate, the fund contains mainly first-tier securities with very high credit ratings.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.